SourCherries/psy-466/pages/lab2_visualization.md

 Our general goals for this first lab are to get your feet wet, so to speak.
 We’ll do these things:

-1. Load in some data to [jamovi](https://www.jamovi.org/)
+- Load in some data to [jamovi](https://www.jamovi.org/)
-2. Talk a little bit about how the data is structured
+- Talk a little bit about how the data is structured
-3. Make graphs of the data so we can look at it and make sense of it.
+- Make graphs of the data so we can look at it and make sense of it.

-Visualization is so important that we will continue to make graphs in the next lab.
+Visualization is so important that we will continue to make graphs in subsequent labs.

+The rest of this lab is divided into 3 main parts:
+1. Set up
+  - Describes the data we'll be looking at
+  - Explains what a CSV file is
+2. Jamovi tutorial
+  - This part is long
+  - We'll go over this together
+  - But I wrote it so that anyone can work on their own
+3. Marked exercises
+  - What you submit to get a grade

 ## Set up